modaralgayal/WebShop-Repo/README.md

 ### Libraries used

-* Express, React, Jsonwebtoken, Mongoose, React-Router-Dom, FontAwsome, Flaticon...
+* Express, React, Jsonwebtoken, Mongoose, React-Router-Dom, FontAwsome, Flaticon, Cypress...

 I won't be listing all.